renandantasp/renandantasp/README.md

 I'm a Software Engineer with a degree in Computer Science at [Universidade Federal de São Carlos](https://www2.ufscar.br/).

-The majority of my repos are either college work or personal projects like [Kodama](https://github.com/renandantasp/Kodama) and my [Pokedex](https://github.com/renandantasp/pokedex)!
+The majority of my repos are either college work or personal projects like [Kodama](https://github.com/renandantasp/Kodama), my [Letterboxd Collage Generator](https://github.com/renandantasp/boxd-collage) and my [Pokedex](https://github.com/renandantasp/pokedex)!

 If you want to know me better, visit my [Homepage](https://renandantas.xyz)!